Prioritizing Customer Service in Medical Billing

 What makes AdvantEdge’s Customer Service Department work well?
 What is unique about customer service departments in medical billing?

-- Lewis: Our CS department is branded the “Center of Excellence” because that’s our focus.
+- Lewis: Our customer service (CS) department is branded the “Center of Excellence” because that’s our focus.
 There are two ways we achieve that, through efficiency and empathy.

 - Green: We have a large and busy customer service department at AdvantEdge.
 One of the challenges and opportunities related to having customer service departments in different locations servicing different doctors and specialties is the focus on consistency.
 Recently we put together a Customer Service task force to determine best practices across all departments.
 First, for efficiency, we focus on First Call Resolution.
 In other words, how can we solve each caller’s problem on the first call?